ITC-CRIB/training-resources/GeoSpatial_Training_Resources.md

 regionmask is a Python module that:

-contains a number of defined regions, including: countries (from Natural Earth), a landmask and regions used in the scientific literature (the Giorgi regions 1 and the SREX regions 2).

-can plot figures of these regions with matplotlib and cartopy

-can be used to create masks of the regions for arbitrary longitude and latitude grids (2D integer masks and 3D boolean masks).
+Contains a number of defined regions, including: countries (from Natural Earth), a landmask and regions used in the scientific literature (the Giorgi regions 1 and the SREX regions 2).
+Can plot figures of these regions with matplotlib and cartopy.
+Can be used to create masks of the regions for arbitrary longitude and latitude grids (2D integer masks and 3D boolean masks).
 Support for shapefiles is provided via geopandas.

-arbitrary regions can be defined easily.
+Arbitrary regions can be defined easily.

 - [RegionMask](https://github.com/regionmask/regionmask) - Official Github Repository.
 - [RegionMask Documentation](https://regionmask.readthedocs.io/en/stable/) - Official documentation for Regionmask.